How to Avoid Phone Scams

 Scams are simple.
 They involve exchanging money for services, donating to a charity, or rescuing a friend or family member.

-Popular phone scams:
+Popular phone scam:

 There are hundreds, if not thousands, of real charities.
 They represent worthy causes.
 However, people trying to scam you in the name of charity aren’t in that group.
 Scammers take the money you give in good faith to use for their own purposes.
 Be aware that thieves may pose as employees of famous charities.
 Be sure that you are donating to the actual charity.